omar-dulaimi/create-trpc-app/README.md

 - **-e, --example [name]|[github-url]** - An example to bootstrap the app with.
 You can use an example name from the [tRPC repo](https://github.com/trpc/trpc/tree/main/examples) or a GitHub URL.
 The URL can use any branch and/or subdirectory.
 - **--example-path &lt;path-to-example&gt;** - In a rare case, your GitHub URL might contain a branch name with a slash (e.g. bug/fix-1) and the path to the example (e.g. foo/bar).
 In this case, you must specify the path to the example separately: `--example-path foo/bar`
 - **--use-npm** - Explicitly tell the CLI to bootstrap the app using npm.
-To bootstrap using yarn we recommend to run `yarn create-trpc-appx`
+To bootstrap using yarn we recommend to run `yarn create trpc-appx`
 - **--use-pnpm** - Explicitly tell the CLI to bootstrap the app using pnpm.
-To bootstrap using pnpm we recommend running `pnpm create-trpc-appx`
+To bootstrap using pnpm we recommend running `pnpm create trpc-appx`

 <p align="right">(<a href="#top">back to top</a>)</p>